bibhistctxt/bibhistctxt.github.io/_posts/2023-01-01-black-obelisk-journey-from-nimrud-to-london.md

 After giving his men instructions Layard galloped off for Mosul.
 He’d hardly gone far at all when, back in the trench, his workmen found the corner of what ended up being the Black Obelisk.
 They uncovered the 6 foot length of it and the superintendent sent someone after Layard, who turned back straight away.
 On his return Layard and his men pulled the obelisk out of the trench using ropes, and stood the obelisk upright.[^11]

-{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/07_standing_black_obelisk.jpg" caption="The Black Obelisk standing upright" %}
+{% include figure image_path="/assets/images/black-obelisk-journey-from-nimrud-to-london/07_standing_black_obelisk.jpg" caption="The Black Obelisk standing upright.
+Austen Henry Layard, A Popular Account of Discoveries at Nineveh (London: 1851), 225." %}

 And, that was the only thing they found in that 50 foot long trench.
 The excavations run by the British School of Archaeology in Iraq in 1952 dug in what they hoped was the same area of Layard’s “central area” trench but also found nothing.[^12] The trench produced one obelisk.
 That’s it.